harshitsinghai77/top-github-organization-repositories-using-node/README.md

-# A simple API which returns top 10 repositories of an organization in GitHub by stars
+# Top 10 repositories of an organization in GitHub by stars

 ### Frameworks: Vue and Node.
 ### Deployed: Heroku (backend), Netlify (Vue app)